-Remote control connections are made at the terminal block (TB1) that is located on the engine control monitor board (ECM) (see Figure 5-6).
+Provision is made inside the control box for addition of optional remote control starting and alarm systems.
+Connections are made at the terminal block (TB1) that is located on the engine control monitor board (A11) (see Figure 5-13).
 Connect one or more remote switches across the remote terminal and the B+ terminal.
-See Page 11-6 for typical connections at TB1 of the ECM board.
+See Page 11-6 for typical connections at TB1 of the engine control monitor board.